alexpeterhall/quotes/quotes.md

 "To bear up under loss, to fight the bitterness of defeat and the weakness of grief, to be victor over anger, to smile when tears are close, to resist evil men and base instincts, to hate hate and to love love, to go on when it would seem good to die, to seek ever after the glory and the dream, to look up with unquenchable faith in something evermore about to be, that is what any man can do, and so be great." - Zane Grey, author (31 Jan 1872-1939)
 "You are a great man; but how am I to know it, if fortune gives you no opportunity of showing your virtue?
 For a man cannot know himself without trial.
 No one ever learnt what he could do without putting himself to the test." - Seneca
-"The secret of joy is the mastery of pain." - Anais Nin, writer (21 Feb 1903-1977)
+"The secret of joy is the mastery of pain." - Anais Nin, writer (21 Feb 1903-1977) "In the gap between who we wish one day to be and who we are at present, must come pain, anxiety, envy and humiliation." - Alain de Botton
+"'What is the secret of your serenity?'
+Said the Master, 'Wholehearted cooperation with the inevitable.'" — Anthony de Mello

 ## Focus